andresbeckruiz/maps/README.md

 that they could be used in our A* algorithm.

-In our MapsLogic class, we handle parsing and checking the validity of all the maps commands and other Maps logic, including the definition of the map, ways, and nearest commands.
+In our MapsLogic class, we handle parsing and checking the validity of all the maps commands and other Canvas logic, including the definition of the map, ways, and nearest commands.
 We also handle the formatting of strings to print results to the terminal.

 In terms of code reuse, Andres used his REPL code from Stars and Mit used his